msymeonides/Migrate3D/README.md

 To turn this filter off, set this value to 1.
 Note that if Arrest Limit has been set to 0, this parameter will have no effect as all objects will have an Arrest Coefficient of 0 and will survive the "minus dead" filter.

+### Minimum Max.
+Euclidean:

+This parameter can be used to filter out objects that do not venture far enough from their origin to be considered "moving" in a meaningful way.
+This is a floating point variable that represents the minimum value of Maximum Euclidean Distance (see Calculations section below) that an object must have to be included in the analysis.
+The IDs of dropped objects will be recorded in the results output (along with any objects dropped due having gaps in their tracks) in the sheet "Removed Objects".

 ## Autodetected Parameters